polkadot-developers/substrate-developer-hub.github.io/docs/development/module/fees.md

 When transactions are submitted to a blockchain, they are executed by the nodes in the network.
 To be economically sustainable, nodes charge a fee to execute a transaction.
 This fee must be covered by the submitter of the transaction.
-The cost to execute transactions could vary over orders of magnitude, and thus Substrate provides a flexible mechanism for characterizing the total, presumably minimum, cost of a transaction in order to be included into a block.
+The cost to execute transactions can vary, so Substrate provides a flexible mechanism to characterize the minimum cost to include a transaction in a block.

 The fee system is heavily linked to the [weight system](conceptual/runtime/weight.md).
 Make sure to understand weights before continuing this document.